Ulcerative colitis (UC) is a chronic remitting-relapsing autoimmune disease of the lining of the colon (large

 Every person with UC has different triggers.
 Below is a list of some of the most common triggers:

 - Certain medications can affect the natural balance of gut flora by removing the good as well as bad.
 Broad-spectrum antibiotics are one such type of medication.
 Nonsteroidal anti-inflammatory drugs and other painkillers are also strongly linked with flares.
-It’s important to identify the triggers and speak to your doctor about substitutes.
+It’s important to identify your triggers and to speak to your doctor about substitutes.

 - Changes in the level of hormones during pregnancy can cause a relapse of symptoms or acute flares.
 Anyone with UC who is thinking about getting pregnant should speak with a doctor first.

 - Any condition or infection that alters electrolyte levels in the body can also induce a flare.
 This includes diarrhea from any infectious or noninfectious cause, like traveler’s diarrhea.

 Corticosteroids are among the most helpful agents that doctors have to stop a flare.
-Prednisone and budesonide are a couple examples.
-Steroids are not always effective.
-However, they are usually the best agents to try first during a severe flare.
+Prednisone and budesonide are two examples.
+Steroids are not always effective, but they are usually the best agents to try first during a severe flare.

-- Steroids: These can be given systemically (either by mouth or intravenously) or as enemas, and help to suppress immune system inflammation.
+- Steroids: These can be given systemically (by mouth or intravenously) or as enemas, and help to suppress immune system inflammation.

 - Immunomodulators: These include medications such as azathioprine or methotrexate.
 They work on the immune system by modifying its activity to reduce the inflammatory response.
 They include medications such as azathioprine or methotrexate.

 - Antibiotics.
 These are used because infections often contribute to flares.

 - Biologics: These work on the immune system, against the inflammatory protein TNF-alpha, and include infliximab (Remicade), adalimumab (Humira), and certolizumab (Cimzia).